soydavidpaucar/pico-y-placa-predictor/README.md

 [Current Pico y Placa Restrictions](https://www.primicias.ec/noticias/sociedad/pico-placa-quito-trafico-movilidad/)

-_Note to take in mind: Holidays were sourced from the Google Calendar API to avoid hard-coded holiday dates and this may vary a little from local holiday as holiday day could be moved by the government._
+_Note to take in mind: Holidays were sourced from the Google Calendar API to avoid hard-coded holiday dates and this may vary a little from local holidays as holiday day could be moved by the government._

 ## 📄 Reference Documentation